habi/acinar-analysis-manuscript/manuscript.md

 Under the assumption that these only occur in the region of the alveolar mouth opening and correspond to alveolar entrance rings [@doi:10.1002/ar.a.20012] we counted said interruptions on paired images spanning the whole acinus volume.
 By using the disector method [@doi:10.1111/j.1365-2818.1984.tb02501.x] we were thus able to estimate the number of alveoli in 268 of the 701 exported acini.
 The acini we analyzed were subsampled from the full data by systematic uniform random sampling [@doi:10.1164/rccm.200809-1522st].
-Briefly, a defined fraction of the acini of one animal were analyzed, e.g. one third.
+A defined fraction (i.e. one third) of all the extracted acini of one animal were analyzed.
 During segmentation, the acini were numbered.
 Based on these numbers every third acinus was selected, randomly starting with the first, second, or third one.